JetBrains/kotlin-native/MULTIPLATFORM.md

 ### 1. Preparing a workspace

 Let's represent the structure described above as a directory tree.
-Assume that our multiplatform library is intended to generate different greetings on different platform.
+Assume that our multiplatform library is intended to generate different greetings on different platforms.
 Create the following directory structure:

     application/
     ├── androidApp/